Hudson's FTM Resource Guide

 www.shewee.com

-Shewee is a molded, semi-clear, polypropylene funnel with a liquid repellant coating to help minimize the amount of droplets left on the device after use.
-Cost is £6.00 (that's in British pounds).
-You can purchase extension tubing from the site as well for £1.50 to extend the overall legth of the device.
+Shewee is a molded polypropylene funnel with a liquid repellant coating to help minimize the amount of droplets left on the device after use.
+Cost is £7.50 (that's in British pounds) and it is available in several colors.
+You can purchase extension tubing from the site as well for £1.50 to extend the overall length of the device.
 Prices can be converted to U.S. dollars at www.xe.com/ucc.

 Freshette